 - Punching – Punching is the forming press responsible for producing the holes necessary during sheet metal fabrication such as those through which a screw will adhere to two metal structures.

 After the general shape is achieved with the sheet metal fabrication tools of pressing, the task of cutting can begin to get the sheet metal into a more desired size.
 The cutting process of sheet metal fabrication can be accomplished through multiple methods, including sawing, torching, or numerical control cutting.
 Each of these methods has multiple possible tools that can be selected depending on the particular specifications of a custom sheet metal fabrication job.

 - Chopping – The traditional chopping methods include sawing, shearing, or chiseling.
 Sawing is the use of a blade, chain, or wire to make cuts in metal.

-- Shearing – Shearing is the use of a sheet metal fabrication tool that functions like a pair of scissors, including: alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.
+- Shearing – Shearing is the use of a sheet metal fabrication tool that functions as a pair of scissors, including alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.

 It is also useful to note another technique in metal fabrication called torching.
 Torching is a form of chopping which relies on the principles of welding.
 Torching consists of two major forms of hand-held torches: oxy-fueled and plasma torches which are explained below.